 When the temperature drops and cold winds whistle, that chilly air is dry, and that low humidity can be a disaster for skin!
 After all, it’s the humidity that helps keep skin smooth and deters dryness and flaking.

 In addition to the low humidity outdoors, there’s also the assault indoors from dry, heated air.
 This combination—cold and dry outside and hot and dry inside—is just too much, even for those with oily skin.
 As a result, your oily or combination skin can begin looking and feeling dry, sensitive, red, dehydrated, and uncomfortable.

 You can’t control the weather, and turning off the heat indoors isn’t an option.
 What you can do, and easily, to keep your skin comforted and hydrated is add specialized but weightless hydration-drenching products to trick your skin into thinking Spring is in the air.

-How to Adapt Your Skincare Routine
+How to Adapt Your Skincare Routine for Winter

 Regardless of the season, if you have combination to oily skin, you want to avoid products that make skin feel coated and greasy, a mix that can cause clogged pores and bumps.
 To keep this from happening during winter, forget that typical recommendation to switch to richer cleansers and facial moisturizers—your skin will not be happy if you follow this misguided advice!

 Managing combination to oily skin during the cold, dry winter months does not mean loading up on heavy-duty products; rather, you need to layer a series of lightweight products that provide smoothing, replenishing ingredients without making skin feel weighed down or oily.

 At Paula’s Choice Skincare, selecting one or two of our serums and boosters will give you the best results, without compromising your skin.
 These innovative lightweight formulas are packed with the types of ingredients your skin needs to look and feel smoother, softer, more even, and more radiant all year long.